 A high-profile project suffers a setback.
 The project may have been canceled or simply postponed, or maybe its funding was cut due to outside factors.
 Regardless of the reason, the derailment of any high-profile project is sure to raise concerns across the team.
 Members may be worried about everything from how this will affect workloads to whether their job is in jeopardy.

 Tips: Communication is your team’s greatest ally in these situations.
-Quickly alert everyone involved and pull the group together to begin assessing what this means to the PMO in terms of staffing, budgets, and which impacts are likely to extend outside the organization.
+Quickly alert everyone involved and pull the group together to begin assessing what this means to the Project Team in terms of staffing, budgets, and which impacts are likely to extend outside the organization.
 In addition, it’s prudent to immediately gather status updates on other active and pending projects.
 This will help you to reassign staff and other resources appropriately and keep the team on track with the rest of their achievables.

 A crucial supplier goes out of business or is acquired.
 The business world is always evolving.
 Companies grow and shrink, merge and dissolve.
-For PMOs, this can lead to anxiety when it happens to a valuable partner whose services or supplies are integral to project success.
+For Project Teams, this can lead to anxiety when it happens to a valuable partner whose services or supplies are integral to project success.
 Team members are likely to wonder how they’ll keep projects on track when a primary resource disappears.

 Tips: It’s vital that project teams have a good understanding of the competitive landscape among their top-level business partners.
-Labor disruptions and material shortages are just the tip of the iceberg when it comes to pressures that can have downstream effects on the PMO.
+Labor disruptions and material shortages are just the tip of the iceberg when it comes to pressures that can have downstream effects on the Project Team.
 Know which providers offer similar services and who has expertise in your particular market segment.
 Have current contact information on hand for your suppliers’ nearest competitors ahead of time, so you aren’t scrambling if an unanticipated change occurs.